 |Sponsor this Chart|

-It's the astronomer's forecast.
-At a glance, it shows when it will be cloudy or clear for up to the next two days.
-It's a prediction of when Morrison Observatory, IN, will have good weather for astronomical observing.
+Created by Attilla Danko, it's the astronomer's forecast.
+At a glance, it shows when it will be cloudy or clear for the next few days.
+It's a prediction of when Jordan Hall Observatory, IN, will have good weather for astronomical observing.

-So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Morrison Observatory and the surroundings out to about 10 miles.
+So, Attilla Danko wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Jordan Hall Observatory and the surroundings out to about 10 miles.

 Details: Read the image from left to right.
 Each column represents a different hour.
 The colors of the blocks are the colors from CMC's forecast maps for that hour.
 The two numbers at the top of a column is the time.
 A digit 1 on top of a 3 means 13:00 or 1pm.
 It's local time, in 24hr format.
-(Local time for Morrison Observatory is -4.0 hours from GMT.)
+(Local time for Jordan Hall Observatory is -4.0 hours from GMT.)
 Single blocks mean separate forecast data for each hour.
 Connected blocks mean one forecast calculation for several hours.

 CMC's text page explaining this forecast is here.